AngelaQPeng/Harmonix_PLT/README.md

 - Code Generation: Translates the AST into executable Python code. output is `output.py` in output_directory

+- Code Optimization: Optimize the existing Python Code output is `optimized_output.py` in output_directory

 To execute the compiler, use the following command: